mrWh1te/Botmation/README.md

 Making Custom BotAction's
 -------------------------

-A `BotAction` can be written manually as an async function operating on a Puppeteer `page`. a `BotAction` can be composed of other `BotAction`'s, or even a mix of custom and manual.
-It's all composable, up to you, as to how you want to play with them, but let's get started with a helpful example, a `login()` `BotAction` for a pretend website:
+A `BotAction` can be written manually as an async function operating on a Puppeteer `Page`.
+Also, a `BotAction` can be a composition of other `BotAction`'s, or even a mix of compositions and manual.
+It's all up to you, as to how you want to orchestrate it all.
+Let's get started with a fun, and immediately impactful example, a `login()` `BotAction` for an "example" website:

 ```typescript
 const login = ({username, password}: {username: string, password: string}): BotAction =>